-The system displays the Warning page (shown in Figure 4-17, "Console Wizard Warning Message") which alerts you to the fact that existing consoles will be overwritten if you follow through with the configuration.
+The system displays the Warning page (in the Console Wizard Warning Message) which alerts you to the fact that existing consoles will be overwritten if you follow through with the configuration.

 Note: The ACS with SW version 2.3.1 and later is shipped with all ports disabled by default.
 Auto Discover will not find ports that are disabled, and therefore will not find any ports on a new ACS as shipped from the factory.
 If this is the case, and you are configuring an ACS using the "Save & Auto Discover" button, you will see the message: